mpiersonsmela/SeqVerify/README.md

 ##### Performance
 * ```--threads``` (Type: Integer) Determines how many CPU threads are used in the multithreaded portion of the pipeline.
 Set to 1 by default.
 * ```--max_mem``` (Type: String) Determines what the maximum amount of memory to be used in the indexing of the reference genome should be.
 Expects an integer followed by "M" or "G" (case-sensitive) for "Megabytes" or "Gigabytes" respectively.
 Set by default to "16G", 16 Gigabytes.
-* ```--start``` (Type: Integer) Designed to optimize core usage.
-Valid values are 0,1,2.
-0, the default value, runs the entire pipeline.
-1 runs only the single-threaded portions of the pipeline (up to indexing the modified genome), 2 runs only the multi-threaded portions of the pipeline (aligning the new genome onwards).
-Use cases include optimization of jobs on a shared cluster, more quickly performing similar jobs on a cohort of samples with the same reference genome.
+* ```--start``` (Type: String) Determines where the pipeline starts.
+Can be set to "beginning" (the default option, runs the entire pipeline), "align" (skips the creation of the augmented genome and the output folders to start at the alignment process), "markers" (skips to the creation of the insertion site readout), "cnv" (skips to the CNV analysis), "plots" (skips to the generation of the CNV plots), "kraken" (skips to the microbial contamination analysis), "variant" (skips to SNV analysis).
+This option may be useful for core optimization on clusters: e.g. "beginning" is a single-core operation, "align" is a multi-core operation, so on a job scheduler a user could set a job dependent on the other and only use multiple cores when rquired.
+It may also be used to avoid having to restart the pipeline from scratch should the hardware or the software fail for any reason, or to perform further analysis on data that SeqVerify has already process (e.g. add KRAKEN2 analysis when it wasn't initially requested).
 ##### KRAKEN2
 * ```--kraken``` Determines if KRAKEN2 analysis is to be performed on the sample or not.
 If set, requires ```--database``` option in order to work correctly.
 * ```--database``` (Type: String/Path) Path to valid KRAKEN2 database, or, if KRAKEN2 environmental variables are set, the name of the database.
 Only needed if ```--kraken``` set.
 No default setting.